National Science Foundation Improving Undergraduate STEM Education (IUSE) Grant

 - facilitate dissemination, adoption, and continuous improvement of the courses beyond the audience already being reached.

-Members of the Council on Science and Technology serve as Co-PI (Evelyn Laffey) and part of the management team (Aatish Bhatia and Joseph Capizzi).
+Members of the Council on Science and Technology serve as Co-PI and part of the management team (Aatish Bhatia and Joseph Capizzi).
 Their main responsibilities include leading project evaluation and supporting the infusion of evidenced-based teaching practices into the targeted courses.
 The project is funded by the National Science Foundation (NSF DUE 14-32426, 14-31717, and 14-31609).